 We safely combine the best manual therapy (ART), with traditional acupuncture and more modern Dry-Needling and Trigger Point therapy.
 Many times the toughest cases are resolved in a single course of treatment whereas our clients had suffered for years with countless visits to other therapists.

-Makari Wellness specializes in providing comprehensive TCM treatments that focus on acupuncture for TMJ, Chinese herbal therapies, acupressure, and other safe, natural, and drug-free approaches.
+Makari Wellness specializes in providing comprehensive TCM symptoms treatment that focuses on acupuncture for TMJ, Chinese herbal therapies, acupressure, and other safe, natural, and drug-free approaches.

-Don’t hesitate to contact us at (888) 871-8889 to experience the best acupuncture for TMJ treatment protocols for pain, stiffness, and other TMJ-related symptoms.
+Don’t hesitate to contact us at (888) 871-8889 to experience the best acupuncture for TMJ symptoms treatment for pain, stiffness, and other TMJ-related symptoms.

 What is TMD?